Modern AI research lab with students working on machine learning projects

 • You have strong mathematical background and research interest

-• Cost is not a primary constraint
+• Cost isn't a primary constraint

 • You prefer small cohort sizes and intensive mentorship